-The Swordfish had its roots in a private venture bi-plane known as the T.S.R I designed by Fairey and this plane had showed promise for future development that, despite being written off
+The Swordfish had its roots in a private venture biplane known as the T.S.R I designed by Fairey and this aircraft had showed promise for future development that, despite being written off

 during September 1933, Fairey were working on the T.S.R.
 II.
 It would be this improved design that Fairey submitted to the Air Ministry in response to Specification S.15/33 calling for a

-By the time the Second World War broke out the FAA had a total of thirteen Fairey Swordfish squadrons of which twelve were operational aboard carriers, but it wasn't until the Norwegian
+By the time the Second World War (1939 - 1945) broke out the Fleet Air Arm had a total of thirteen Fairey Swordfish squadrons of which twelve were operational aboard carriers, but it wasn't until the Norwegian

 campaign began on the 9th April 1940 that the type saw major involvement in hostilities.
-This was two days later when Swordfishes operating from HMS Furious and armed with torpedoes were
+This was two days later on the 11th April 1940 when Swordfishes operating from HMS Furious (47) dropped the first

-involved in action, followed on the 13th April by HMS Warspite Swordfishes scoring the first FAA sinking of a U-boat, U-64.
+torpedoes by the type operationally, followed on the 13th April 1940 by HMS Warspite (03) floatplane Swordfish scoring the first Fleet Air Arm sinking of a U-boat, U-64.

-The highlight of the Swordfish's service with the Fleet Air Arm occurred on the 11th November 1940 when twenty one aircraft attacked the Italian fleet at Taranto and succeeded in destroying
+The highlight of the Swordfish's service with the Fleet Air Arm occurred on the 11th November 1940 when twenty one aircraft aboard HMS Illustrious (87) attacked the Italian fleet at Taranto and succeeded in destroying

 one battleship and damaging two others.
-The following May the type played a vital role in the sinking of the Bismarck, when on the 26th Swordfish from HMS Ark Royal attacked and jammed
+The following May the type played a vital role in the sinking of the Bismarck, when on the 26th fifteen Swordfish from No. 820 Naval Air Squadron aboard

 from RAF Manston shot down trying to attack the Gneisenau, Scharnhorst and Prinz Eugen as they tried to escape through the English Channel.
 Of the 18 aircrew only 5 survived.
 It was during this